Reconciling Higgs physics and pseudo-Nambu-Goldstone dark matter in the S2HDM using a genetic algorithm: Acknowledgements

 \section{Acknowledgements}

-We thank V.~Lozano for interesting discussions and for bringing the investigated model to our attention.
+We thank V.~Mart\'in-Lozano for interesting discussions and for bringing the investigated model to our attention.
 The work of T.B.\ is supported by the Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy EXC2121 ``Quantum Universe'' - 390833306.